 - Bring to the boil, add the beans then turn down the heat and simmer for 40-45 minutes.
 You may need to add a little water as you go if the chilli becomes too thick.

-- Season to taste and serve fresh from the pan with 2 lime wedges per person.
+- Season to taste and serve fresh from the pan with a lime wedge.

 - If chipotle paste is not available use another medium heat chilli paste.